biocompute-objects/BCO_Documentation/content/galaxy_quick_start.md

 ## Creating a BCO on Galaxy

 Galaxy has an extensive workflow system.
 They define a [workflow](https://galaxyproject.org/learn/advanced-workflow/) as ".. a series of tools and dataset actions that run in sequence as a batch operation".
 An instance of a Galaxy workflow is known as an "invocation".
-Since a BCO is a record of a specific instance of a computation, the Galaxy invocations are used to generate the Galaxy BCOs.
+Since a BCO is a record of a specific instance of computation, the Galaxy invocations are used to generate the Galaxy BCOs.
-The first step in creating a well documented Galaxy BCO is to follow the [Best Practices for Maintaining Galaxy Workflows](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html).
+The first step in creating a well-documented Galaxy BCO is to follow the [Best Practices for Maintaining Galaxy Workflows](https://planemo.readthedocs.io/en/latest/best_practices_workflows.html).
 <br/>

 ## Galaxy workflow attributes used by BCO